resource/Front-End-Standards/Stylesheets/Sass.md

 ##### <a name='Each'>Each</a>
-- Use @each to loop through items in a list
+- Use the @each directive to loop through items in a list

 ```SCSS
 // Good